Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

-\begin{itemize} \item Let $H_i$ be the distance between the $i^{th}$ in-ring HV ($i=1, ..., R-S$) and X at the current time $t=0$. \item Let $\tilde{A}_j$ be the distance between the $j^{th}$ in-ring connected AV ($j = 1, ..., S$) and X at future time $t=T$.
-Due to the connectivity, we know the trajectory of the AVs and hence the location of the in-ring AVs at future time $t=T$, so AV $j$ triggers supervision if its future location at time $t=T$ has distance less than its length $l_j$ to the merge point. \item Assume $H_i \sim U[0, c]$ and $\tilde{A}_j \sim U[0, c]$. \end{itemize}
+\begin{proof} Let $H_i$ be the asymmetric distance (following traffic flow) between the $i^{th}$ in-ring HV ($i=1, ..., R-S$) and the fixed merge point at the current time $t=0$.
+Let $\tilde{A}_j$ be the asymmetric distance between the $j^{th}$ in-ring NCAV ($j = 1, ..., S$) and the fixed merge point at future time $t=t_f$.
+Due to the connectivity, we know the near-term trajectory of the NCAVs and hence the location of the in-ring NCAVs up to future time $t=t_f$, so NCAV $j$ triggers supervision if its future location at time $t=t_f$ has distance less than its length $l_j$ (i.e., if it is directly at the merge point). $l_j$ could be expanded to include a safety buffer.
+Additionally, the corollary's assumption says $H_i \sim U[0, c]$ and $\tilde{A}_j \sim U[0, c]$.

-Then we similarly have the event $\{reach_{in-ring}\}$ as the event that any of the HVs or AVs trigger supervision:
+Then we similarly have the event $C_{\text{in}}$ as the event that any of the HVs or NCAVs trigger supervision: